raspy135/Qun-mk2/README.md

 ## Session

-Qun automatically collects the current looper sample recordings, instrument and sequencer presets into a Session.
+Qun automatically collects the current looper sample recordings, tone and sequencer presets into a Session.
 Sessions can be saved and loaded.
 They are automatically numbered and can be manually named.

 ![session_diagram](./manual_images/session_diagram.png)